-Australia's Great Barrier Reef is a favorite distination of local and international visitors.
-Since it extends some 2000 kilometres long north to south along the Queensand coast, visitors are sometimes perplexed as to how to get there.
+Australia's Great Barrier Reef is a favorite destination of local and international visitors.
+Since it extends some 2000 kilometers long north to south along the Queensland coast, visitors are sometimes perplexed as to how to get there.
 There are any number of access points by boat from the mainland, and some islands on the Reef may have landing strips for planes to come in.

 01 of 11